 In addition to inviting feedback via email or in person, create opportunities to give anonymous responses via surveys, which collect and analyze data for easy-to-read insights.

 Ready to change your performance management process and revolutionize your employee engagement, retention, and productivity?
-See what Kazoo can do for you, and how we can help make the dream of change a reality.
-Let’s get started.
+We’re here to help.